 How to Fix Printer Not Responding:

-• Check for Error Lights or Messages: Many receipt printers have error lights or display messages to indicate a malfunction.
-Refer to the user manual for troubleshooting steps related to any error codes or flashing lights.
+- Check for Error Lights or Messages: Refer to the user manual for troubleshooting guidance.

 5. Paper Roll Runs Out Too Quickly